ZBZFirst/info/quiz3/VTCalculator.md

     <div class="card">
       <h3>Experimental Minute Ventilation</h3>
-      <p>Respiratory Rate for Adults can be defined as normal when between 12 to 20 breaths per minute.
-If this constraint is used, then applying the low normal respiratory rate to the lower range of tidal volume can give an absolute normal range based on normal parameters.</p>
+      <p>By establishing a respiratory rate constraint of 12 to 20 breaths per minute for adults, the absolute lower and          upper bounds for normal minute ventilation can be derived.
+This is calculated by applying the low-normal respiratory        rate to the low-normal tidal volume for the lower absolute, and the high-normal respiratory rate to the high-normal         tidal volume for the upper absolute.</p>
       <p><strong>An exmaple is provided...</strong></p>

       <div class="formula-box">